Disassembly (malcat.asm)

 We are not very happy with the internal disassembly architecture right now, so keep in mind that this interface may change in the future.

-- class bindings.Asm
+- class malcat.Asm

 This class is an interface to Malcat’s Disassembler.
 Note that all addresses used in this class are effective addresses.
 See Addressing in Malcat for more details.